 PROCEDURES FOR DEGREE REVOCATION

-7.01 Allegations of serious violations of academic integrity directed at graduates of Oklahoma State University should be made directly to the Dean of the Graduate College (for graduate students) or the Associate Vice President for Undergraduate Education (for undergraduate students), hereafter referred to as the Investigating Official
+7.01 Allegations of serious violations of academic integrity directed at graduates of Oklahoma State University should be made directly to the Dean of the Graduate College (for graduate students) or the Associate Vice President for Undergraduate Education (for undergraduate students), hereafter referred to as the Investigating Official.

 7.02 The Investigating Official will review the allegations and make a preliminary determination regarding whether the allegation provides sufficient reason to warrant the formation of a Review Committee.
 He or she will consult with the Office of Legal Counsel to the Board of Regents prior to making a preliminary determination regarding the allegation.